New Eton College

 Some students of New Eton College have been "Laureates" at the end of their Higher School Certificate (Mauritius) examinations.
 The New Eton College is the first and only secondary school of Mauritius to have produced a "Super Laureate" (Science and Economics streams concurrently) by the name of Soobhaschandra Sobnack.

-The College pioneered the introduction of a number of new disciplines in the secondary school curriculum in the 60s and 70s.
+The College pioneered new disciplines in the secondary school curriculum in the 60s and 70s.
 These were Technical Drawing (including Industrial Arts), Surveying, Electricity and Electronics, Economics, Physical Science, Statistics, Sociology and Law.
 The New Eton College was the first institution of Mauritius to introduce Sociology at Advanced level in 1980 at the request of 3 students headed by Yajnyandra Nath Varma.

 In 2015, the school won the top prize for the "science mural" contest, an initiative of the Rajiv Gandhi Science Centre (RGSC) in collaboration with the Indian High Commission and the Indira Gandhi Centre for Indian Culture.
 The aim was to encourage students of Form V and Lower VI from secondary schools around the country who had opted for Art subjects to conduct research on topics of scientific interest and demonstrate their creative and artistic skills.

+In 2024, the New Eton College distinguished itself with a remarkable performance in the Technology Educational Stream (TES) achieving a 100% pass rate, with 20 students who sat for the exams.
+The new TES (Technological Studies) program offered students an alternative to the traditional curriculum.
+It allowed them to specialize in technological fields after the 9th year.